-In a regular class with indirect support on an IEP, Individual Behaviour Plan (IBP) or Management of Aggressive Behaviour Safety Plan
+• In a regular class with indirect support on an IEP, Individual Behaviour Plan (IBP) or Management of Aggressive Behaviour Safety Plan

 - In-classroom assistance;

-- In-school resource withdrawal.
+- In-school resource withdrawal;

-- Support from the Special Education Teacher on Special Assignment
+- Support for programming to school staff from the Special Education Teacher on Special Assignment (TOSA).

-The Special Education Teacher on Special Assignment (TOSA), using a multi-disciplinary approach, acts as a resource to the school-based PDT.
+The Special Education TOSA, using a multi-disciplinary approach, acts as a resource to the school-based PDT.
 The TOSA is accessed through the Learning Coordinator-Special Education, and is available for students in need presenting with behaviour challenges.
-The Special Education Teacher on Special Assignment also provides occasional and/or ongoing school-based in-service.
+The Special Education TOSA also provides occasional and/or ongoing school-based in-service.